J4n-Nikl4s/HPLC_automatic_pre-processing/README.md

 Figure 1 Schematic overview of the research data management piepline

 ## How to use
-For information on how to install, visit the [chromatopy documentation](https://fairchemistry.github.io/chromatopy/#installation) page
+For information on how to install, visit the [chromhandler documentation](https://fairchemistry.github.io/chromatopy/#installation) page
 1. Data structure

    For the input of the data structure, should be ordered like represented in Figure 2.